pi314/tinycal/README.rst

 -------------------------------------------------------------------------------
 Hey, you are not leaving :D

-tiny-cal finds its configuration file in this order:
+tinycal finds its configuration file in this order:

 1.  ``~/.config/.calrc``
 2.  ``~/.calrc``